MinnPost/object-sync-for-salesforce/docs/extending-mapping-object.md

 ### Hook

-`salesforce_rest_api_push_mapping_object` allows you to change any of the items in the `$mapping_object` array.
+`object_sync_for_salesforce_push_mapping_object` allows you to change any of the items in the `$mapping_object` array.
 Make sure to pay attention to the note above, as the items may be overwritten as the plugin progresses.

 ## Salesforce Push